 - Management is involved in supporting aviation SMS tools;

-- Employees are involved in reporting issues,
+- Employees are involved in reporting issues;

-Involvement can be encouraged or destroyed in many ways, but when discussing lack of "aviation risk management” and “quality aviation safety”, it is almost always understood that we are also talking about lack of and involvement.
+Involvement can be encouraged or destroyed in many ways, but when discussing the lack of "aviation risk management” and “quality aviation safety”, it is almost always understood that we are also talking about lack of involvement.

 Final Thought: Drift Towards Complexity

-- Worldwide regulatory adoption of SMS programs;
+- Worldwide regulatory adoption of formal SMS;

 - SMS software and risk management technologies;